Nutrition and Body Image Counseling

 50-Minute Individual Counseling Sessions

 Sessions are tailored to client’s individual needs.
 My style is relational, compassionate, and when needed, lovingly direct to help you see things that you may not be able to see yet.
 However, generally speaking, there are some elements that are present in most sessions.
-For example, we will typically always discuss your “wins” and observations since last session, explore what you’d like to talk about or walk away with from today’s session, and together, decide upon a piece of “homework” you’d like to explore until we next meet.
+For example, we will typically always discuss your “wins” and observations since last session, explore what you’d like to talk about or walk away with from our present session, and together, decide upon a piece of “homework” you’d like to explore until we next meet.

 Unlimited Email Support